Worms in Chicken Poop, Pictures + Control Measures

 Sale

-Hatortempt Bulk Dried Mealworms 10 lbs – Premium Non-GMO Dried Mealworms for Chickens – High Protein Organic Chicken Feed – Meal Worms for Birds & Chicken Treats for Laying Hens
+Hatortempt Bulk Dried Mealworms 10 Lbs – Non GMO Dried Mealworms for Chickens – Dried Mealworms for Chickens – Meal Worms for Birds & Chicken Treats for Laying Hens – Organic Chicken Feed

-• Safe Chicken Food: Every production step is checked, ensuring each dried meal worm is raised on quality feed in good conditions.
-Our bulk mealworms are then quick-dried to guarantee the crispiest & most flavorful chicken snacks for your poultry & pets
+• Safe Chicken Food: Every production step ensures that each dried meal worm is raised on quality feed under optimal conditions.
+Our bulk mealworms are quickly dried to ensure the crispiest and most flavorful chicken treats, suitable for poultry and other pets.
+These chicken mealworms are must have for your poultry

-• High Protein Chicken Feed: Our meal worms, dried for chickens, are rich in protein (52%), fat (20%), fiber (10%), & top-grade edible oils.
-Use our chicken food for laying hens to boost egg size & quality, healthy feather growth & a strong immune system
+• High Protein Chicken Feed: Our dried mealworms for chickens contain 52% protein, 20% fat, and 10% fiber, enhanced with top-grade edible oils.
+Use this chicken food for laying hens to improve egg size and quality, support healthy feather growth, and strengthen the immune system

-• Easy Storage with Zip-Top Bag: Our bulk dried mealworms for birds come in a thick & resealable zip-top bag, giving you easy storage and no spoiling.
-Keep your chicken worms in a cool, dry place for the longest shelf life.
-No refrigerator or freezer needed
+• Convenient Storage With Zip-Top Bag: Our bulk dried mealworms for birds are packaged in a sturdy resealable zip-top bag, ensuring easy storage without spoilage.
+Store these chicken worms in a cool, dry place to maximize shelf life, with no need for refrigeration or freezing

 As an Amazon Associate, we earn from qualifying purchases.